The Mixos manual

 Note

-Supported map images are PNG, JPG and WEBP.
+Supported map images are PNG, JPG, WEBP, BMP, GIF and AVIF.
+Mixos matches maps by their file names, flips a DirectX normal map to its own convention automatically, and asks for separate roughness and metallic files rather than a packed ORM.
 Once imported, a map set behaves like any other material layer — re-tint it, mask it, stack filters on it.

 Painting